Level 7

 Metro Group course code: MG6109

-The aim is to enable students to develop an understanding and design expertise related to water, wastewater and stormwater reticulation systems.
+The aim is to evaluate the requirements of, and design water, waste water and storm water reticulation systems.

-• Appraise the requirements of water and wastewater pumping installations and optimise the design.
+- Appraise the requirements of water and waste water pumping installations and optimise design.

 Metro Group course code: MG6110

-The aim is to enable students to develop an understanding of drinking water and sewage quality control parameters of current and emerging methods of treatment and disposal of liquid and solid wastes.
+The aim is to develop knowledge and understanding of drinking water quality control parameters and treatment methods, and of current and emerging treatment technologies for liquid and solid wastes.

-• Apply knowledge of wastewater and solid waste treatment and disposal methods including pollution control.
+- Evaluate wastewater and solid waste treatment and disposal methods.

 242.615 Hydrology and Erosion Management (15 credits)